telerik/kendo-ui-core/docs-aspnet-mvc/helpers/progressbar/how-to/use-with-grid-for-crud-operations.md

 # Use ProgressBar with Kendo UI Grid for CRUD Operations

-To see the example on how to use the Kendo UI ProgressBar with the Kendo UI Grid for performing CRUD operations in ASP.NET MVC applications, refer to [this project](https://github.com/telerik/ui-for-aspnet-mvc-examples/tree/master/grid/GridProgressBarForCRUDOperations).
+To see the example, refer to the project on how to [use the Kendo UI ProgressBar with the Kendo UI Grid for performing CRUD operations](https://github.com/telerik/ui-for-aspnet-mvc-examples/tree/master/grid/GridProgressBarForCRUDOperations) in ASP.NET MVC applications.

 ## See Also